-Things to do in the Amalfi Coast with kids:
+Things to do on the Amalfi Coast with kids:

 Because of the narrow, cobblestone streets, the Amalfi Coast isn’t ideal for families traveling with young children in a stroller.
-But older kids will love visiting all the beaches, boat rides, parks, and town square.
+But older kids will love visiting all the Amalfi Coast beaches, boat rides, parks, and town squares.